Fair Work Ombudsman

 What it means for employees

 Employees should be aware of their rights regarding union access to workplaces and the legal framework governing these interactions.
-This case demonstrates the consequences for union officials who breach workplace laws.
+This case demonstrates the consequences for a union official who breach workplace laws.

 Every statement above is drawn from the published decision.
 Read the original here: